Course Schedule Design

 Confirmation of Schedule and Course Enrollment

-- You’ll receive a final email confirming that your FC Enrollment Form has been processed.
+Students receive a final email confirming that their FC Enrollment Form has been processed.

 This email contains instructions on how to access and view the fall course schedule.
 Review this email promptly and contact an advisor at email@example.com if there are any questions.